-According to a recent EY study, just 8% of organizations have an established and active framework for governing emerging technologies.
-Ignoring IoT risks during the innovation lifecycle can have immense consequences.
-Even products that are life-critical such as pacemakers have a failure rate of 0.2% during firmware updates.
-Most often than not, there is a cost when brands treat improvements or updates to their smart device fleets as an afterthought, that two tenths of a percent can have dire implications.
+According to a recent EY study, just 8% of organizations have a framework for governing emerging technologies, despite the fact that IoT risks during the innovation lifecycle can have immense consequences.
+Even products that are life-critical — like electronic pacemakers — have a failure rate of 0.2% during firmware updates.
+When brands treat improvements or updates to their smart device fleets as an afterthought, that two tenths of a percent can have dire implications.

-Nearly 65% of organizations have experienced negative consequences like a loss of productivity, revenue, or customers due to poorly-planned innovation processes and infrastructure according to the Ponemon Institute.
+Nearly 65% of organizations have experienced problems like a loss of productivity, revenue, or customers due to poorly-planned innovation processes and infrastructure according to the Ponemon Institute.

 The Problem with MDM

 Enterprise Mobile Device Management (MDM) isn’t enough to compete on customer experience.
 MDM has its place in the BYOD (Bring Your Own Device) space, where IT protects the enterprise from the devices.
-For the dedicated device space, it is the wrong tool for the job.
+For the dedicated device space, it’s the wrong tool for the job.
 You can’t use traditional MDM to localize application content.
-It can’t monitor some of the most critical performance metrics, like whether a device is turned off or stolen.
+It can’t monitor some of the most critical performance metrics — like whether a device is turned off or stolen.

 It’s time to start talking about real-time experience delivery at scale.
 The age of Android DevOps has arrived.

-The word “DevOps” was coined in 2009 by Patrick Debois, who became one of its gurus.
+The word “DevOps” was coined in 2009 by Patrick Debois.
 The term was formed by combining “development” and “operations,” which provides a starting point for understanding exactly what people typically mean when they say “DevOps.”

-Notably, DevOps isn’t a process or a technology or a standard.
+Notably, DevOps isn’t a process, or a particular technology or standard.
 It’s a set of principles.
-Many devotees refer to DevOps as a culture or mindset.
+Many adherants refer to DevOps as a culture or mindset.